File Explorer Preview feature in Windows 11 25H2

 “Starting with Windows security updates released on and after October 14, 2025, File Explorer automatically disables the preview feature for files downloaded from the internet,” Microsoft told Windows Latest in a statement.
 “If you are confident in the safety of both the file and its source, you may remove the internet security block.”

-If you trust the file, you just need to right-click, select Properties, and check ‘Unblock’ under the security section.
+If you trust the file, you just need to right-click the file in Explorer, select Properties, and check ‘Unblock’ under the security section.

 Unblock file in File Explorer Preview Pane